 - Put away or lock up things like toothpaste, lotions, shampoos, rubbing alcohol, soap, perfume, or laundry detergent pods.
 They may look and smell like food to a person with Alzheimer’s disease.

 - Keep the poison control number (1-800-222-1222) by the phone.

 - Learn what to do if the person chokes on something.
-Check with your local Red Cross chapter about health or safety classes.
+Check with your local hospital or Red Cross chapter about health or safety classes.

 People with Alzheimer’s disease may have normal hearing, but they may lose their ability to interpret what they hear accurately.
 This loss may result in confusion or overstimulation.

-- Don't play the TV, CD player, or radio too loudly, and don't play them at the same time.
+- Don't play the TV, radio, or music too loudly, and don't play them at the same time.
 Loud music or too many different sounds may be too much for the person with Alzheimer’s to handle.

 - Limit the number of people who visit at any one time.
 If there is a party, settle the person with Alzheimer’s in an area with fewer people.